selimslab/selimslab.github.io/_NOTES/essais/all-is-one.md

 ---
 title: All is One
-tags: phil top
+tags: phil top essais
 ---

 We name things so we can talk about them.
 It's useful but artificial since names don't exist outside our minds.

 A tree might seem like a separate thing but it could not exist without water, soil, and the sun.
 You take a tree and the sun comes with it

-Carbon in proteins, calcium in bones, iron in the blood, and oxygen in the air; all created in the heart of distant stars
+Carbon in proteins, calcium in bones, iron in the blood, and oxygen in the air; all created in the heart of stars

 Take anything and the whole universe comes with it

+![](/static/img/attached-to-all.png)

 You are a child of the universe no less than the trees and the stars

-![](/static/img/attached-to-all.png)

 > "Put light against light – you have nothing.
 >